TechPreacher/azure_loadtest_terraform/README.md

 - File paths for JMeter script and JDBC driver

 This file is sourced by the `setup_load_test.sh` script to configure the load test.
 You can also use it as a reference for manual configuration or troubleshooting.

+## Terraform Reliability Features

+This Terraform configuration implements several reliability features to handle Azure API limitations:

+1. **Extended Timeouts**: All resources have configured timeouts to allow more time for operations to complete.

+2. **Time Delays**: Strategic delays between operations using `time_sleep` resources:
+   - 30-second delay after PostgreSQL server creation before creating firewall rules
+   - 60-second delay before creating the replica server
+   - 30-second delay before creating Key Vault secrets

+3. **Explicit Dependencies**: Resources declare explicit dependencies to ensure proper provisioning order.

+4. **Azure Provider Configuration**:
+   - Higher timeouts for client operations (30 minutes)
+   - Improved recovery options for Key Vault and other resources
+   - Force wait for PostgreSQL operations to complete

+5. **PostgreSQL-specific Improvements**:
+   - Firewall rules creation separated to avoid concurrent operation issues
+   - Replica server created only after database is confirmed ready
+   - Careful ordering of resource creation to avoid "server busy" errors

+These features help avoid common deployment issues with Azure PostgreSQL Flexible Server, such as:
+- "Server busy with another operation" errors
+- Key Vault access policy conflicts
+- Timing issues with replica creation
+- Secret creation failures

+## Notes

+- The PostgreSQL password is stored in the Terraform state file in plaintext.
+For production, consider using a more secure approach for secrets management.
+- The Load Test files need to be uploaded manually as Terraform doesn't support direct file uploads.